AmirTJ/EECS-3311/README.md

 IterationTest.java, we test the method by real database with MYSQL.
 Lastly, in BorrowBookTest, we test all method.

 > For Test java class, we need few more libraries.
 We need juint-jupiter-api-5.9.2.jar and junit-platform-commons-1.9.2.jar and JUnit 5 to make the Test java class works.

+> And need to change the MYSQL password in IntegrationTest.java before use it.